 Your app is reviewed for compliance with driver distraction guidelines and the technical and quality criteria described above.
 This detailed review process may take more time than you are accustomed to when submitting phone and tablet apps.
 Until your app or update is approved, it is not published to the Google Play store.
 After a successful review, your app will be published and made available on the Google Play store.

 If your app is not accepted, you receive a notification email sent to your developer account address, with a summary of the areas that you need to address.
-When you've made the necessary adjustments, you can upload a new version of your app for review.
+When you've made the necessary adjustments, including removal of any rejected artifacts, you can upload a new version of your app for review.

 Note that if the submitted app is an update to an existing app, and your updated app does not meet the review criteria, the update is rejected and the existing app remains published in the Google Play store.

-To understand how your apps are evaluated, see the Auto app quality guidelines.
+To understand how your apps are evaluated, see the Android app quality for cars guidelines.